 The prevent defense can often be seen before halftime or the game’s last play.

-Defensive coordinators will call a prevent the defense from counteracting the offense’s deep passing attack.
+Defensive coordinators will call a Prevent defense from counteracting the offense’s deep passing attack.

-In situations like these, it’s not probable for teams to cover 0, cover 1, cover 2, or cover 3.
+In situations like these, it’s not likely for teams to call cover 0, cover 1, cover 2, or cover 3.

-Teams may elect to cover 5, which is a bit safer than running the coverages above.
+Teams may elect to cover 5, which is a bit safer than running standard coverages.

 When time expires before the half, teams will often throw a last-second effort to steal some points from the defense.
 The offense will throw a “Hail Mary” down the field.